Dyalog/link/docs/API/Link.Create.md

 The **typeExtensions** table specifies the default extension that should be used when creating a new file to contain the source for an item of a given type.

-**typeExtensions** is a two-column matrix with numeric name class numbers in the first column nd character vectors of corresponding file extensions in the second column.
+**typeExtensions** is a two-column matrix with numeric name class numbers in the first column and character vectors of corresponding file extensions in the second column.
+Note that, although you can change the extensions used, Link will add default definitions for any of the types that you do not specify.
+For example, if you do not include a row for type 9.5, Link will use 'apli' for interfaces.

 From a user command, the syntax is `-typeExtensions=var` where `var` holds the expected array.